ssaniva/cs594-spring-2015/exams/exam1.md

 1. What is _Data Gravity_ according to the article *Cognitive Augmentation*?
 Provide an example of _Data Gravity_.

-2. What are some of the impetuses for the proliferation of the _Graph Databases_ technologies.
+2. What are some of the [impetuses](http://www.merriam-webster.com/dictionary/impetus) behind the proliferation of the _Graph Databases_ technologies.

 3. According to Ben Lorica, the article "Streamlining Feature Engineering" (p.
 53) references the [Data Science Pipeline](http://radar.oreilly.com/2013/09/data-analysis-just-one-component-of-the-data-science-workflow.html) with the final step "Story-Telling".
 How does that map to our data science approach?
 In particular, focus on the last part: Visualization.